2022 Hamilton, Ontario, municipal election: Polling

-City council election
+City council elections

 Ward 1 - Chedoke-Cootes

 Ward 1's incumbent councillor, Maureen Wilson, was first elected in 2018 and, in early 2022, declared an intention to seek re-election.
 Wilson officially registered on 26 May.

 Ian MacPherson registered to run on 12 May.
 MacPerson studied social psychology at McMaster and uses a wheelchair, connected to his living with Pompe Disease.
 MacPherson's campaign focused on his opposition to the proposed conversion of Main Street from one-way to two-way traffic, support for building tiny shelters for those experiencing homelessness, and opposing what he called "overspending" at city hall.

 John Vail, 2014 Progressive Conservative candidate for MPP in Hamilton Centre and candidate for Ward 2 councillor in 2014 and 2018, registered to run for Ward 1 councillor on 18 August.
 In his registration, he listed a Ward 2 address as his home.
 Early in the campaign, Vail delivered fliers to Ward 1 homes accusing Wilson of secrecy, supporting the Defund The Police movement, and divisive behaviour on council.
 The flyer outlined Vail's positions, which included managing potential LRT disruptions, opposing "gentle density", supporting local business, and promoting local heritage.

 On election night, Wilson won the ward easily, earning nearly 75% of the vote.
 Speaking with The Spectator about her win, Wilson said “Residents were telling me that they liked my style of leadership...they are expecting a new tone of civility and respect at city hall."